-At HomeFirst Agency, your insurance premium payments can be made in a variety of ways.
-Your lender may allow or require the option to pay your homeowner's insurance through escrow billing or through payment options.
-Our homeowner's insurance payment plans include payment schedules of either 1, 2, 4, 6 or 8 payments a year.
+At HomeFirst® Agency, your insurance premium payments can be made in a variety of ways.
+Your lender may allow or require your homeowner's insurance be escrowed, or paid through payment plans.
+If your premium is not escrowed through your lender, we offer a payment plan of our own that consists of either 1, 2, 4, 6 or 8 payments a year.

 You can make online payments, automated payments by phone, mail your payments to our office or have automatic billing through an escrow account.
-At the option of your lender, insurance mortgage escrow billing may be available depending on your manufactured or modular home financing company.
+Check with your lender to see if they offer the option to escrow your insurance into your monthly mortgage payment.

 Choosing the Best Homeowner's Insurance Payment Option for You

-Your lender may require escrow.
-With HomeFirst, you also have the option to pay your premium online, automated payment by phone or mail a check to our office.
+With HomeFirst®, you also have the option to pay your premium online, make an automated payment by phone or mail a check to our office.
 However, as you determine the best option for you, consider the following.

-If you have the tendency to miss regular bill payments and do not want late fees, an automatic option, such as escrow if available, is probably good for you.
-Ask your lender if it is required or not and if it's available through your lender.
+If you have the tendency to miss regular bill payments and don’t want late fees, an automatic option, such as escrow if available, may be a good choice for you.
+Check with your lender to see if escrow is required or available.

 If you like to keep a written record of your balances and manage your checkbook in a hands-on manner, mailing payments to our office may be best for you.